MoscatelloP/patient-triage/README.md

 # patient-triage

 This program takes as input an integer representing a patient health index and produces, as an output, a list of the services the patient must be redirected to.

+Only the first input argument is taken into account.
+Following arguments, if present, will be ignored.

 ## How to build
 ### with maven